Pylons/pyramid/docs/tutorials/bfgwiki2/installation.rst

 Preparation, UNIX
 -----------------

 #.
+Install SQLite3 and its development packages if you don't already
+   have them installed.
+Usually this is via your system's package manager.
+For example, on a Debian Linux system, do ``sudo apt-get install libsqlite3-dev``.

+#.
 If you don't already have a Python 2.5 interpreter installed on
    your system, obtain, install, or find `Python 2.5
    <http://python.org/download/releases/2.5.4/>`_ for your system.